 Uses & Effectiveness

 - Altitude sickness.
 Early research shows that taking rhodiola doesn't improve how much oxygen is in the blood when at high altitudes.

 - Heart damage caused by certain cancer drugs (anthracycline cardiotoxicity).
 Early research shows that taking a chemical found in rhodiola called salidroside, starting one week before chemotherapy and continuing throughout chemotherapy, reduces heart damage caused by the chemotherapy drug epirubicin.

 - Anxiety.
-Early research shows that taking a specific rhodiola extract twice daily for 14 days can improve anxiety levels and reduce feelings of anger, confusion, and poor mood in college students with anxiety.
+Early research shows that taking a specific rhodiola extract twice daily for 14 days can improve anxiety levels and mood in college students with anxiety.

 - Athletic performance.
 There is conflicting evidence on the effectiveness of rhodiola for improving athletic performance.
 Overall, it seems that short-term use of some types of rhodiola products might improve measurements of athletic performance.
 However, neither short-term nor long-term doses seem to improve muscle function or reduce muscle damage due to exercise.

 - Depression.
 Early research shows that taking rhodiola might improve symptoms of depression after 6-12 weeks of treatment in people with mild-to-moderate depression.